MichalMrena/DecisionDiagrams/README.md

 We use features from `C++20` so you might need to set your compiler for this version. (`-std=c++20` for `clang++` and `g++`, `/std:c++latest` for MSVC)

 ## Basic usage
  Before using any library functions you need to include either [bdd_manager.hpp](./src/lib/bdd_manager.hpp) or [mdd_manager.hpp](./src/lib/mdd_manager.hpp) depending on which diagrams you intent to use.
 Library API is accessed via instance of a manager.
-Manager can be created using `make_bdd_manager`/`make_mdd_manager` function, that takes number of variables that you intent to use as an argument.
+Manager can be created using `make_bdd_manager`/`make_mdd_manager` function, that takes number of variables you want to work with as an argument.

 ### Binary Decision Diagrams
 ```C++